websanova/websanova.github.io/how-to-setup-grunt-js.md

 ## Setting up a Gruntfile

 The `gruntfile.js` is where you will setup how the plugins will work and which plugins to execute.
 When you run `grunt.cmd` it will automatically look for this file and run it accordingly.
 Note that in previous version this file may have simply been named `grunt.js` so a rename may be necessary.
-Below is a sample Grunt file that matches the `package.json` file above from my [https://github.com/websanova/js-url](js-url) project.
+Below is a sample Grunt file that matches the `package.json` file above from my [js-url](https://github.com/websanova/js-url) project.

 The key thing to note in the sample below is the `loadNpmTasks` which are your plugin names and should match your dependencies (if you plan to execute them).
 You will notice small configurations for each plugin.
-The best way to find out how to configure your plugins is to view the [http://gruntjs.com/plugins](Grunt plugins) page for detailed information on how to configure that plugin.
+The best way to find out how to configure your plugins is to view the [Grunt plugins](http://gruntjs.com/plugins) page for detailed information on how to configure that plugin.

 ~~~
 module.exports = function(grunt) {